sinclairzx81/typemap/readme.md

 ## Static

-Use Static to uniformly infer for syntax and library types
+Use Static to infer for library and syntax types

 ```typescript
 import { type Static } from '@sinclair/typemap'